 Model for HPC Hardware Support

-The High Performance Computing Core Facility (HPCCF) seeks to provide the best possible support for HPC on campus.
-To ensure that we can continue to support campus most efficiently, we are pleased to announce the creation of a new campus-wide cluster, Hive.
-A centrally managed cluster, with standardized hardware and connectivity and a defined life cycle of support, facilitates greater access to HPC for a more significant number of users on campus while maintaining support for college-level needs.
-HPCCF offers two tiers of support moving forward and incentives to merge existing hardware with the new cluster when possible.
+The High Performance Computing Core Facility (HPC@UCD) seeks to provide the best possible support for HPC on campus.
+To ensure that we can continue to support the campus most efficiently, we are pleased to announce the creation of a new campus-wide cluster, Hive.
+A centrally managed cluster, with standardized hardware and connectivity and a defined support lifecycle, facilitates greater access to HPC for a larger number of users on campus while maintaining support for college-level needs.
+HPC@UCD offers two tiers of support moving forward and incentives to merge existing hardware with the new cluster when possible.
 Below, we describe our model, including a description of two tiers of support – a campus-funded Priority Tier for hardware on Hive, and a PI-supported Maintenance Tier for hardware not on Hive nor under maintenance contract.
-Details about HPCCF Priority (Tier 1) and Maintenance (Tier 2) support can be found at https://hpc.ucdavis.edu/supported-services
+Details about HPC@UCD Priority (Tier 1) and Maintenance (Tier 2) support can be found at https://hpc.ucdavis.edu/supported-services

 Existing HPC Hardware

 Existing hardware older than 7 years will not be supported.
-Hardware in racks maintained by HPCCF will be decommissioned.
-Clients will be entirely responsible for paying rack fees should they choose to maintain old hardware in other racks.
-Should the Client wish to retain possession of decommissioned hardware outside of HPCCF, they may do so at their expense and with the approval of their Dean’s office and college IT.
+Hardware in HPC@UCD racks will be decommissioned.
+Should the Client wish to retain possession of decommissioned hardware outside of HPC@UCD, they may do so at their expense, with the approval of their Dean’s office and the college IT.

 New Purchases

-After 5 years, HPCCF will no longer support the hardware, and the client and users in the client’s group will lose access to it.
-At the discretion of HPCCF, the client can maintain the hardware with maintenance support at the established labor rate for up to two additional years.
-The client will be expected to pay for rack fees and HPCCF-approved supplies necessary for physical maintenance.
+After 5 years, HPC@UCD will no longer support the hardware.
+The client can maintain the hardware with maintenance support at the established labor rate for up to two additional years.
+The client will be expected to pay for rack fees and HPC@UCD-approved supplies necessary for physical maintenance.
 See here for current rates and fees.

-After 7 years, HPCCF will not offer any hardware support.
+After 7 years, HPC@UCD will no longer offer hardware support.

-Hardware that is not supported will be decommissioned and removed from HPCCF racks at the discretion of HPCCF.
-Should the Client wish to retain possession of their hardware outside of HPCCF, they may do so at their expense and with the approval of their Dean’s office and college IT.
+Hardware that is not supported will be decommissioned and removed from HPC@UCD racks at the discretion of HPC@UCD.
+Should the Client wish to retain possession of their hardware outside of HPC@UCD, they may do so at their expense, with the approval of their Dean’s office and the college IT department.

 Buyout Proposal

-Under coordination with the START Research Computing task force, HPCCF has put together a proposal to campus to buy out some portion of existing hardware older than 5 years and replace it with new hardware on Hive under the model above.
-Funds from this proposal would be managed by each unit’s IT in conjunction with HPCCF.
+Under coordination with the START Research Computing task force, HPC@UCD has put together a proposal to campus to buy out some portion of existing hardware older than 5 years and replace it with new hardware on Hive under the model above.
+Funds from this proposal would be managed by each unit’s IT in conjunction with HPC@UCD.

-New Hardware through HPCCFExisting Hardware <5 years oldExisting Hardware >5 yearsExisting Hardware >7 years old
+New Hardware through HPC@UCDExisting Hardware <5 years oldExisting Hardware >5 yearsExisting Hardware >7 years old

-Outside HPCCFNo supportPriority support for the life of the maintenance contract
+Outside HPC@UCDNo supportPriority support for the life of the maintenance contract